jasonshi10/art_auction_valuation/README.md

 |Sold Time   | When the auction sales happened  | 2007-05-03  |

 ## Feature Extraction
-Use OpenCV and Python Image Library (PIL) to extract features like dominant color, mean brightness, face count, etc.
+Use OpenCV and Python Image Library (PIL) to quantify aesthetics and extract features like dominant color, mean brightness, face count, etc.

 ## Model Used
 - Logistic regression